Okinawa in a wheelchair: An Accessibility Guide

-Traveling to Okinawa in a wheelchair needs without a doubt a little more planning depending on your level of mobility and where you want to go.
-To summarize the wheelchair accessibility in Naha is rather good.
+Traveling to Okinawa in a wheelchair needs, without a doubt, a little more planning depending on your level of mobility and where you want to go.
+To summarize, the wheelchair accessibility in Naha is rather good.
 Wheelchair users can use the entirely accessible Yui Monorail to get around the city.
-So, if you can bare some uneven sidewalks and curb drops you will be fine.
-Keep in mind though that there are some steep areas around Shuri Castle.
+So, if you can bear some uneven sidewalks and curb drops, you will be fine.
+Keep in mind, though, that there are some steep areas around Shuri Castle.
 However, the lack of accessible highway busses is a true problem for wheelchair users who cannot transfer.
 It would be interesting to find out if there are any non-stop buses to travel long distances in Okinawa.

 Travel advice for wheelchair users:

 - Mobility Scooter Rental Experience in Tokyo – March 2018